Allov/requirejs-optional/README.md

 # requirejs-optional

-Based on a [stackoverflow answer](http://stackoverflow.com/a/27422370/130480), loads a requirejs module optionally.
+Based on a [stackoverflow answer](http://stackoverflow.com/a/27422370/130480) by user [LordOfThePigs](http://stackoverflow.com/users/80779/lordofthepigs), loads a requirejs module optionally.

 ## Installation